ipfs/specs/reframe/REFRAME_KNOWN_METHODS.md

     # We expect different types of nodes, e.g. peer, miner, public IP, etc.
     type Node union {
      | Peer "peer"
+     | AuthenticatedPeer "apeer"  # This type will be returned in blinded queries
      | Any default
     } representation keyed